lipku/LiveTalking/README.md

 python app.py --transport webrtc --model wav2lip --avatar_id wav2lip256_avatar1
 Open http://serverip:8010/webrtcapi.html in a browser.
 First click'start' to play the digital human video; then enter any text in the text box and submit it.
 The digital human will broadcast this text.
 <font color=red>The server side needs to open ports tcp:8010; udp:1-65536</font>
-If you need to purchase a high-definition wav2lip model for commercial use, you can contact me to make the purchase.
+If you need to purchase a high-definition wav2lip model for commercial use, [Link](https://livetalking-doc.readthedocs.io/zh-cn/latest/service.html#wav2lip).

 - Quick experience
 <https://www.compshare.cn/images-detail?ImageID=compshareImage-18tpjhhxoq3j&referral_code=3XW3852OBmnD089hMMrtuU&ytag=GPU_GitHub_livetalking1.3> Create an instance with this image to run it.